Overwhelming Support for Raising Tobacco Sale Age to 21

 Three out of 4 American adults favor making 21 the minimum age of sale for tobacco products.

-Hawaii—currently prohibits sales of tobacco products to youth under the age of 21.
-Additionally, several cities and counties across the U.S. have already adopted laws raising the minimum age to 21, starting with Needham, Massachusetts, in 2005.
+Hawaii, California, New Jersey, Oregon, Maine, Massachusetts, Arkansas, Virginia, Utah, Washington and Illinois currently prohibits sales of tobacco products to youth under the age of 21.
+Additionally, several cities and counties across the U.S. have adopted laws raising the minimum age to 21.